André Knevel

-André Knevel (born January 13, 1950) is a Canadian concert organist, arranger, accompanist, and organ teacher.
+André Knevel (born 13 January 1950) is a Canadian concert organist, arranger, accompanist and organ teacher.
 He performs the works of major organ composers and also improvises on well-known themes and hymn melodies.

 Early life and education

-Knevel was born in Bussum, Netherlands to Gerrit Knevel, an architect and Dirkje Willemijndje Knevel-Slot, a homemaker.
+Knevel was born in Bussum, Netherlands, to Gerrit Knevel, an architect and Dirkje Willemijndje Knevel-Slot, a homemaker.
 He started taking organ and piano lessons at eight years old.
 His performed his first official organ recital at age 19, and was appointed as church organist in Hilversum.

-After immigrating to Canada in 1975, Knevel took up residence in St. Catharines, Ontario.
-His Royal Conservatory studies were completed with Dr. John Tuttle, Associate Professor of the University of Toronto.
+After migrating to Canada in 1975, Knevel took up residence in St. Catharines, Ontario.
+His Royal Conservatory studies were completed with Dr. John Tuttle, associate professor of the University of Toronto.

 Career

-Knevel has given many recitals throughout Canada, United States, Germany, Russia, Poland, Czech Republick, Europe, and South Africa.
-Each summer he tours in the Netherlands, where he performs between 30 and 40 concerts on many of the large pipe organs across the country.
-He has also given recitals on the organs of Wittenberg and Torgau, Germany and in cathedrals of Bucharest and Timișoara, Romania.
+Knevel has given recitals in Canada, United States, Germany, Russia, Poland, Czech Republick, Europe, and South Africa.
+Each summer, he tours in the Netherlands, where he performs between 30 and 40 concerts on many of the large pipe organs in the country.
+He has also given recitals on the organs of Wittenberg and Torgau in Germany and in the cathedrals of Bucharest and Timișoara, Romania.